Install Podman Desktop

 Podman-ContainerDetails

-Because the quay.io/podman/hello container has Exited (ie: is not running) the Terminal tab will not provide access to the container's runtime environment.
+Because the quay.io/podman/hello container has exited or stopped running, the Terminal tab will not provide access to the container's runtime environment.

 Podman-Dashboard

-This concludes the brief overview of how to install and navigate around the Podman Desktop GUI interface.
+That concludes our brief overview of installing and navigating the Podman Desktop GUI interface.
 For more in-depth information describing Podman Desktop's functionality, please refer to the Podman Desktop documentation located here .

-The next section provides a simple walkthrough of how to use the Podman Desktop GUI to pull and execute a 'stock' Nginx image.
+The following section provides a simple walkthrough of how to use the Podman Desktop GUI to pull and run an Nginx image.

-(Optional) Pull and execute Nginx using Podman Desktop
+(Optional) Pull and Run Nginx using Podman Desktop

-The following steps provide a simple walkthough outlining how to pull, and execute, an image - in this example Nginx.
+The following steps provide a simple walkthrough outlining how to pull and run an image - in this example, Nginx.

-1. Click on the Images menu to review the container images present on the system.
+1. Click the Images navigational menu to review the container images present on the system.

 Podman-Images